The 5 Most Beautiful New York Lighthouses

 By 1872 the local Lighthouse Board called for the erection of a lighthouse for the area.
 They secured $30,000 from United States Congress by March of the following year.
 Construction was delayed by multiple issues.
 These included the necessary purchasing of 2 acres of farmland, creating a road and bridge for the workers to use while building the premises, and the persistence of inclement weather.

-The seventy-foot tower, made largely of stone, was completed in January of 1875.
-It was fitted with a third-order Fresnel lens that could project up to 18 miles over the sea.
-An accompanying two-story dwelling for lighthouse keepers and their assistants was also built on the premises, complete with seven rooms.
+Completed in January 1875, the seventy-foot stone tower boasts a third-order Fresnel lens with a reach of up to 18 miles over the sea.
+Additionally, a two-story, seven-room dwelling was constructed on site to accommodate the lighthouse keepers and their assistants.
 The Thirty Mile Point Lighthouse received electricity in 1885.
 It remained in the care of successive lighthouse keepers until 1939 when the United States Coast Guard took control of most U.S. lighthouses in the wake of World War II.

 Decommissioned